balamanoharb/balamanoharb.github.io/_posts/2023-10-12-01-what-is-ecmascript.md

 Though Oracle owns the trademark for the name "JavaScript", everyone still uses the name widely when referring to the language.
 To the contrary, the actual name for the language ECMAScript ( ES ) is used only when referring to the standards and many are not even aware of the name ECMAScript.

+## Summary

+- ECMAScript - the standard based on which javascript features are implemented.
+- Javascript - The programming language that is based on the ECMAScript standard
+- Javascript Engines - different implementations of runtime environments that supports javascript execution.
+Different flavours such as V8, Spidermonkey.

 ## References

 - [ECMAScript spec](https://tc39.es/ecma262/){:target="_blank"}{:rel="noopener noreferrer"}